Most first time visitors to Hawaii think of three things when planning a 3 day Oahu itinerary: Waikiki Beach, Pearl Harbor and Diamond Head.

 We hope you’ve found this 3 day itinerary for Oahu helpful and full of ideas on where to go!
 Is there anything else you wanna know to help you plan your trip to Hawaii?
 Drop us a line below and we’ll reply asap!

-Want more help planning your Oahu itinerary?
+Want more help planning your trip to Hawaii?
 Check out our custom travel planning services!

 Did you like this 3 days on Oahu itinerary?
 Pin or bookmark it now, plan your trip later!